 Your Wi-Fi router may also have settings to optimize video streaming.
 If your router supports Quality of Service (QoS) or traffic shaping, make certain those settings are optimized for streaming video.
 Additionally, some routers have implemented WMM (Wi-Fi Multimedia) as a standard, designed to improve video over Wi-Fi networks.

 Note: We do not recommend using a third party mounting option.
 However, if you using a non-Blink brand mount with an Outdoor or Indoor (3rd Gen) camera, ensure the IR sensor is not blocked.
-As shown in the image above, the night vision infrared LED is located on the front of the camera at the bottom right.
+The night vision infrared LED is located on the front of the camera at the bottom left.
 If this area is covered, the camera's Night Vision is limited and nighttime images will appear dark or blurry.